 What Type of Crawl Space Encapsulation Should I Use?

 While contractors have different approaches to protecting the crawl space, more than 90% generally agree that complete encapsulation using a polyethylene plastic vapor barrier is the way to go.
 This solution is often regarded as the best way to deal with moisture and water damage, a problem that’s common in a vented crawl space.
-The outcome is less air condensation, zero mold growth, no waterlogged insulation, and no crawl space pests to bother you as well.
+The outcome is less air condensation, reduced mold growth, no waterlogged insulation, and a less attractive environment for crawl space pests.

 A typical encapsulation starts with preparing the crawl space.
 Your contractor removes dirt and debris, then takes care of standing water with an interior drain.
 Next, your house is isolated from the earth using a thick plastic liner covering the floor and the walls as well as around columns.
 Vents are sealed and ductworks are insulated to stop hot air from entering the crawl space and condensing on cold surfaces.